top of page

 Best for Senior Dogs/Dogs with Health Problems - Busy Buddy Twist 'n Treat Dispensing Toy

 As my 5lb Papillion, Orion, got older, his teeth got worse, until finally we had to put him on a wet food regime.
 There are very few enrichment toys that work well with wet food, but this is one.
 By twisting the toy shut almost all the way, the wet food has a difficult time dumping out, making a perfect alternative to messy Kongs.
-Sparta had one as well, even though her teeth were fine.
+My Sparta had one as well, even though her teeth were fine.
 Hers was exclusively for peanut butter.

 Bonus: Dishwasher safe (top rack).